 No One Left Behind, the non-profit fighting to save Afghan and Iraqi interpreters, also published a blog post highlighting Muhammad's case http://nooneleft.org/2017/12/12/4221/

-Please call your Congressional representatives and ask them to join our bipartisan sign-on letter asking DHS to re-open Muhammad's case.
+Please call your Congressional representatives and ask them to join our bipartisan sign-on letter asking DHS for information on why they denied Muhammad's case.
 If you need contact information on your Congressional representatives, use this link to look them up: https://whoismyrepresentative.com/

 Email me (Kristy Perano) at email@example.com to find out how you can help or for more information on Muhammad's case.
 Please also email me if you know Muhammad personally or if you know any government officials or reporters who may be able to help raise public awareness of Muhammad's case.